-TransUnion Rental Screening Solutions (TURSS) is a wholly owned subsidiary of TransUnion LLC.
-TURSS has a product that it markets to landlords and tenants called SmartMove.
-SmartMove provides background checks, credit reports, criminal history and rental history to landlords and real estate agents.
-TransUnion, a major credit reporting agency, provides the information in the SmartMove reports.
+SmartMove is a product provided by TransUnion Rental Screening Solutions (TURSS) that provides background checks, credit reports, criminal history and rental history to landlords and real estate agents.
+TURSS is owned by TransUnion, the major credit reporting agency that provides the information in the SmartMove reports.

 If a landlord or property management group denies your rental application because of negative information in your tenant report, they are required under the FCRA to inform you of the denial and reason why.
 They must also provide you with the name and contact information of the reporting agency that supplied the rental application screening.
 If TransUnion Rental Screening Solution ran a tenant report on you, the inquiry may appear on your credit report as “TURSS” or “TRSSI.”